loversama/sc-feeder-client/README.md

 2. New log lines are parsed using regular expressions to identify key game events.
 3. Events are processed, correlated (e.g., linking vehicle destruction to player death logs), and enriched with data (like player ship, game version).
 4. (Optional) RSI profile data for involved players is fetched via scraping.
-5. Processed events are displayed in the user interface (the kill feed).
+5. Processed events are displayed in the user interface (the event feed).
 6. Events are securely sent to the configured backend API server for aggregation.
 7. (Optional) Events are logged locally to a CSV file.